 A Zippo Hand Warmer is excellent gift for your friend with icy hands.
 Throw in a bottle of lighter fluid so they can fire it up ASAP and dole out warm handshakes and high fives.
 This gadget can produce more than 10 times the heat of disposable warmers.

-2. Handmade Felted-wool slippers
+2. Handmade felted-wool slippers

 “For the golden trifecta of warm and cozy, you need to cover: 1.
 Feet (I suggest thick wool socks).
 2. A hot beverage to warm cold fingers and to warm up from the inside out.
 3. A fleece sweater to keep the heat in.” – Tip from MEC staffer Aimee

-3. A blanket they’ll have forever
+3. A blanket they can wear

 4. Hut booties